jessequinn/hugo-personal-site/content/posts/port-knocking/index.md

 This very short article is about port knocking and iptables.
 Port knocking allows a specific port to be opened when a sequence of connection attempts on predefined ports are made.
 The correct sequence of "knocks" will dynamically open the desired port temporarily so that a connection can be made on the desired port.

-In this article we will use port 22 as the port to hide with the four (4) UDP ports to knock.
+In this article we will use port 22 as the port to hide with four (4) UDP ports to knock.

 ## Code
 Using iptables, the following commands will create several chains, `INTO-PHASE2`, `INTO-PHASE3`, and `INTO-PHASE4`.